svlada/svlada.github.io/posts/proxy-ajax-requests-curl-and-symfony-2.md

  2. Your server forwards request to external/remote server
  3. Waiting on response from a remote server
  4. Parse and process response from remote server
- 5. Send response back tothe  lient
+ 5. Send response back to the client

 First, check if the client request is XmlHttpRequest.
 This can be done using Symfony 2 built-in method: